ceyhunaydogdu/spring-samples/spring-rest-jpa-h2/readme.md

 ```

-When we enter [http://localhost:8080/messages/search/by-message?mes=nest](http://localhost:8080/messages/search/by-message?mes=nest) for custom search messages containing "nest" keyword, output would be as below.
+When we enter [http://localhost:8080/messages/search/by-message?m=nest](http://localhost:8080/messages/search/by-message?mes=nest) for custom search (messages containing "nest" keyword), output would be as below.

 ```json
 {